Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Troxell Financial

-The financial advisor team at Troxell Financial is responsible for hundreds of millions in client assets under management.
-Collectively, these financial advisors hold several professional certifications, including certified financial planner (CFP), certified public accountant (CPA), accredited investment fiduciary (AIF), registered financial consultant (RFC) and professional plan consultant (PPC) designations.
+Collectively, the firm's financial advisors hold several professional certifications, including the Certified Financial Planner™ (CFP®), certified public accountant (CPA), accredited investment fiduciary (AIF), chartered alternative investment analyst (CAIA) and professional plan consultant (PPC) designations.

 Troxell Financial’s advisors build investment portfolios tailored to the specific needs and risk appetite of the client.
 It aims for diversification by investing across various asset classes.
 When evaluating investments, the firm generally relies on fundamental analysis.
 This method explores factors such as the financial health of a company, industry conditions and the state of the overall economy to measure the intrinsic value of a stock or other similar investment.